emgrasmeder/lux.fnl/README.md

 ### Systems

-ccts on entities given according to certain conditions. i really gotta learn how these things work before i try to explain it to anyone else
+acts on entities given according to certain conditions. i really gotta learn how these things work before i try to explain it to anyone else

+## Use

+The entry point to the ECS is `world/create`.
+You can pass it an argument like `{:componentStoreName {:arg1 :arg2}}` and it won't yell at you, that's all I know so far

 ##### Disclaimer
 I don't know how to make games, how to code in fennel, and how to build an ECS.
 I'm gratefully forking this repository from Benaiah so that I can add documentation for my own reference, and edit things in an attempt to understand them better.